Saudumm/scriptable-News-Widget/README.md

 ## Notes and known bugs

-- While most of the RSS feeds should work, pure Atom Feeds don't work at the moment.
+- Most WordPress websites, RSS and Atom feeds should work, but it's possible that not everything will work

 ## Changelog

 - v1.0.0 - Initial Upload
-- v1.0.1 - small bugfix loading images in RSS feed
+- v1.0.1 - Small bugfix loading images in RSS feed
-- v1.0.2 - support for iOS light and dark mode
+- v1.0.2 - Support for iOS light and dark mode
+- v1.1.1 - Multi URL support in the code or via text files, better RSS support, support for Atom feeds, more customization options

 ## Setup:

 First, you should add the __News-Widget.js__ Script to Scriptable.
 Either copy the content of the __News-Widget.js__ file and paste it into a new script in Scriptables or download the file and add it to your iCloud Drive Scriptables folder in iCloud Drive (Files App)
+You can also add the Widget directly via the Scriptable Gallery: https://scriptable.app/gallery/news-widget

 1. Enter "Wiggle Mode" on your homescreen and tap on the __+__ symbol
 2. Search for and/or tap on Scriptable